alankrantas/microbit-micropython-cookbook/README.md

 from microbit import *
 ```

 is a bad idea.
-This way imports everything of the microbit module even you don't need many of the features.
+This way imports everything of the microbit module even you don't need many of the features and wastes extra memory.

-Instead, you should only import sub-modules you actually use:
+Instead, you should only import sub-modules you are going to use:

 ```python
 from microbit import pin0, display, sleep